williamweckl/star_wars_api/priv/doc/tech-decisions/delete-use-case-receiving-date.md

 What the delete planet use case does is to fill the deleted_at field and the ideia is to fill it with the current timestamp of the system.

 To keep things purer, I decided to receive the `deleted_at` information as an argument instead of setting it directly to the current timestamp at the interactor.
-This decision made the code easir to test since I can test exacly the result I am expecting to happen.
+This decision made the code easier to test since I can test exacly the result I am expecting to happen.

 Of course the interactor function is not pure because it depends on the database, but this is something I cannot avoid at this function.
 Basically the decision was to avoid side effects of what can be avoided.